xPvtPancakes/calibre-web-automated-book-downloader/readme.md

 If logging is enabld, log folder default location is `/var/log/cwa-book-downloader` Available log levels: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
 Higher levels show fewer messages.

+Note that if using TOR, the TZ will be calculated automatically based on IP.

 #### Download Settings